July 17, 2023

 All Types of Tamagotchis Explained

-Before diving into the mess of real pet clean up, 90s kids mastered the art with Tamagotchi!
+Before diving into the mess of real pet cleanup, 90s kids honed their skills with Tamagotchi!
 From playtime to potty time, discover how to handle digital doo-ty like a pro.
 Unleash your inner pet caretaker and keep your virtual buddy happy and healthy with our guide on how to clean Tamagotchi poop!

-Typically, Tamagotchi children will poop on an hourly basis.
-Thankfully, once it evolves into an adult, it will poop every two to three hours.
-There are special occasions when the Tamagotchi character poops more often, like on the TamaTown.
-On the Tama-go, once the Tama reaches 99 lbs, you can use the medicine icon to cause your Tama to emergency poop, flooding the screen with poos and dropping its weight down to 72 lbs (sounds like a pretty neat party trick).
+Thankfully, once it evolves into an adult, it will poop every two to three hours after they eat – cutting down on dirty work significantly.
+There are special occasions when the Tamagotchi character poops more often, like the TamaTown.
+On the Tama-go, once the Tama reaches 99 lbs, you can use the medicine icon to cause your Tama to emergency poop, flooding the screen with poos and dropping its weight down to 72 lbs.
+That’s a pretty neat party trick!

 Now that you know how often your Tama poops, it’s time to explore the fascinating subject of what Tamagotchi poop looks like between versions.

-On the Tamagotchi Connection Version 5 (in both Tamagotchi House and the Love My Family designs), the poo’s aesthetic remains the same but instead appears at the top of the screen instead of the right side.
+For instance, the Tamagotchi Connection Version 5 (in both Tamagotchi House and the Love My Family designs), the poo’s aesthetic remains the same but instead appears at the top of the screen instead of the right side.
 On the Tamagotchi Smart, Bandai went out on a limb and positioned the poo on the left side.
+The absolute mad lads.

-Don’t fret, Bandai eventually did more than just push the poop around the screen – there are a few versions where the Tamagotchi poo actually looks different.
-On the Tamagotchi Angel, the poop is solid gold with sparkles instead of stink lines and flies.
-The poop on the Tamagotchi Ocean has no stink lines and appears on the back of the virtual pet until it’s cleaned.
+Don’t fret!
+Bandai eventually did more than just push the poop around the screen – there are a few versions where the Tamagotchi poo actually looks different.
+On the Tamagotchi Angel, the poop is solid gold with sparkles instead of customary stink lines and flies.
+The poop on the Tamagotchi Ocean has no stink lines and appears on the back of the virtual pet until it’s cleaned – which is more than a little upsetting.

 Tip